Last Updated: April 2019.

 European citizens and several other nationalities (including Americans, Australians, Canadians) are able to enter Italy for 90 days for tourism purposes without issuing a Visa.
 That said, you should carefully assess your Visa requirements before your trip using the Italian ministry of foreign affairs website.

-You can reach Rome in several ways:
+From FCO, you can reach Rome in several ways:

 NOTE: Rome offers a huge amount of things to do so you could potentially spend a couple of weeks in the city and still not even scratch its surface.
 That said, here are a few essential attractions which you could cover in 3-4 hours: